douglasgreen/outlines/languages/esperanto/vocabulary.en.md

 * elparoli - to pronounce
 * elpeli - to expel; to evict
 * elpensi - to contrive; to devise
+* elpiki - to peck out
 * elporti - to endure
+* elradikigi - to eradicate
 * elsciigi - to unleash
 * elsendado - broadcasting
 * elsendi - to send out; to broadcast; to emit; to transmit